256F.13 Family services collaborative.

 (7) an annual report prepared by the family services collaborative.

 Subd.
 3. Waiver of rule requirements. (a) Requesting waivers of state or federal rules.
 Local family services collaboratives, including collaboratives in Becker, Cass, and Ramsey counties, shall be encouraged to seek waivers of state or federal rules, as necessary to carry out the purposes of this section.
-For purposes of this section, "family services collaborative" has the meaning given it in section 121.8355, subdivision 1a.

 (b) Waiver of state rules.
 In order to receive a waiver of the requirements of any state rule, the collaborative shall submit a request for a variance to the appropriate commissioner.
 The request shall contain assurances that the waiver will not affect client entitlements to services, will not abridge any rights guaranteed to the client by state or federal law, and will not jeopardize the health or safety of the client.
 The commissioner shall grant or deny all waiver requests within 30 days of receiving those requests, by notice to the collaborative and published notice in the State Register.